by Arnie Schoenberg

 READ DENNIS O'NEIL'S DARWIN AND NATURAL SELECTION

 WATCH THE 'THE ANIMATED LIFE OF A.R.
-WALLACE'
+WALLACE' below:

 * Skim Wallace's early, 1855, article on evolutionary theory: On the Law Which Has Regulated the Introduction of New Species, skip to the end and read the comments by Bernard Michaux who argued that Wallace probably believed in something close to natural selection because his article contains all the important themes of Darwinism: "gradualism, utility, adaptation to different environments, allopatric speciation, imperfection of the fossil record" (Michaux 2000).Imagination Question